uptudev/forestry/README.md

 ./build.sh
 ```

+The `./build.sh` script will prompt the user whether they want to install the library to the system.
+If the user chooses to install the library, the script will copy the files to subdirectories of `/usr/local/` by default.

 To ensure the library is installed correctly, you can run the test script by running the following commands:

 ```bash